feathery-org/slate/source/index.html.md

 name | String                                      | The human-readable name of the workspace, e.g. "Company 1"
-logo | URL                                         | A URL to the logo to display in this workspace brand_url | URL                                         | A link to the brand website brand_name | String                                      | The name of the white label brand brand_primary_color | Hex Color | 6-digit hex code of the primary color of the brand brand_secondary_color | Hex Color | 6-digit hex code of the secondary color of the brand
+logo | URL                                         | A URL to the logo to display in this workspace brand_url | URL                                         | A link to the brand website brand_favicon | URL                                         | A link to the brand favicon to display brand_name | String                                      | The name of the white label brand brand_primary_color | Hex Color | 6-digit hex code of the primary color of the brand brand_secondary_color | Hex Color | 6-digit hex code of the secondary color of the brand